agartee/Brickweave/src/Brickweave.Cqrs/README.md

 ## Step 1: Wire-Up

-To have your application start recognizing newly defined commands and queries, use the `IServiceCollection` extension methods to wire-ip the Brickweave services.
+To have your application start recognizing newly defined commands and queries, use the `IServiceCollection` extension methods to wire-up the Brickweave services.
 Since these services rely on dependency injection via .NET Core's `IServiceCollection`, you will want to wire-up your own domain services as well.
 Not that assemblies containing your command and queries can be passed to these extension methods and an assembly scan for `IQueryHandler` and `ICommandHandler` services will be executed.

 This example is for ASP.NET Core, but for console or other applications a new `ServiceCollection` instance can be created and utilized as well.